 Before bringing a new cat into your household, especially where other cats reside, it is best to have them tested for feline leukemia.
-Feline leukemia produces immunosuppression which inhances your cats risk of other diseases
+Feline leukemia produces immunosuppression which enhances your cats risk of other diseases

 or infections.
 Feline leukemia is HIGHLY contagious between cats.